mastong/quizCreator/README.md

 - an answer
 - a point value

-A question can also be more complex and include audio/image for the statement and/or the answer
+A question can also be more complex and include audio/image files for the statement and/or the answer

 ## TODO

 ### For the edit page :
-- Add Jquery and then update the input "statementImg" with the file selected (the javascript must go to file.js, and be generic so that the same method can be used on edit/create, for each file upload).
 - Move the css in style attribute to a css file
 - Rework the css so that the label text for the upload is in one line with no break